MuriloMGuimaraes/LandysExercise/README.md

-# LandysExercise
-Programming Exercise for Landys job application
+# Landis+Gyr Programming Exercise
+This project is using dotnet version 9.0.102
+The project is a programming exercise for the company Landis+Gyr to build a simulation of an endpoint equipment manager.